Frouke Fokkema: Career

 Upon her return to the Netherlands, Fokkema began talking to numerous directors as she had decided that she had nothing to lose.
-Via Mady Saks, she came in contact with director Karst Woudstra, who asked her to continue writing.
+Via filmmaker Mady Saks, she came in contact with director Karst Woudstra, who asked her to continue writing.
 Most of these compositions early in her career would be autobiographical in nature and involve different aspects of her life.

 In 1982, Fokkema made her debut as a playwright with De Omweg.
 For the story, she turned her meeting with Thomas Bernhard, into a semi-biographical play about a woman who works on a farm in the French Pyrenees that gets fascinated and falls in love with a famous writer and decides to visit him.
 Marlies Heuer and Dic van Duin played the woman and writer respectively, and it was directed by Dea Koert.
 It was met positively by critics.

 For the 1984/1985 theater season, Fokkema wrote the play Darrenslacht for theater company Theater Persona.
 It was directed by Paul Vermeulen Windsant and Ansje Beentjes, Cor van Rijn and Erik de Vries starring.
 She wanted to explore the rural vs city dichotomy, as she has attended an agriculture school, has lived on farm and has kept bees.
 The tale chronicles a relationship between a woman from the city and a beekeeper.
 It was met a mostly negative critical response.
 Writing for het Vrije Volk, Tineke Straatman criticized the "one-dimensionality" of the Buckfast character calling him "unconvincing" and a "boring cliché", and opined that Fokkema is unable to hide her irritations for certain back to nature folk.

 in 1985, she wrote the absurdist black comedy, De entourage van Emma, for television that was broadcast by VPRO on January 13, 1985.
 Its story revolves around an eccentric actress and her two servants who are visited by a journalist.
 The Parool article characterized it as a bizar and confusing story, that is convincingly acted and called it as a worthwhile watch.
 Fokkema first wrote it as a play years previously and it wasn't until program director Roelof Kiers picked up the project.